 What is a Self-Settled Trust?

-Thank u so sorry to hear that we A Self Settled trust is a trust that is usually established by either the individual or a conservator usually in response to a personal injury settlement or inheritance.
+A Self Settled Trust is a trust that is usually established by either the individual or a conservator usually in response to a personal injury settlement or inheritance.

 What is a Third-Party Trust?